minhhh/cli-cookbook/README.md

 This book presents "recipes" for preparing or accomplishing particular, specific tasks.
 Each recipes contains a "Problem" statement and a "Solution" section.
 The solution section will list one or several best ways to accomplish the task that the author knows of.

+Since I want to focus on having at least one workable solution that you can just copy and paste, not on teaching Bash by examples, there will not be a lot of detailed explanation about what each small command does.
+Readers are encouraged to do extensive research about commands or patterns they are interested in.
+By doing that, they will discover even much more usage in situations they may not think of at the moment.
+Doing so however will require more time which normally we don't have.
+This is the practical reason why I chose this approach.

 The recipes are ordered randomly.

 This book is a work in progress.